 There are several reasons why a refrigerator won’t cool.
-If you want to save yourself some time and hassle, give Mayes Appliance Repair a call for refrigerator repair in CITY, ST. We are happy to visit and diagnose the cooling problem as well as fix it for you.
+If you want to save yourself some time and hassle, give Mayes Appliance Repair a call for refrigerator repair in Texas.
+We are happy to visit and diagnose the cooling problem as well as fix it for you.

 When a refrigerator has lost its cold anymore, it’s time to determine what the problem could be.
 A lot of times it is something as basic as a good coil cleaning.
 However, with these modern refrigerators, they are equipped with a variety of sensors too.

 Before we look too deep, we look at the most common and common causes for this problem.
 Here are some of the issues that we have determined can lead to a refrigerator not cooling:

 Is it plugged into an electrical outlet?
 This will seem like a silly question, but we’ve been hired for jobs that this was the problem.
 Somehow, the refrigerator was not plugged in.
 Maybe a child or pet unplugged it, or an electrician doing a project.
 Whatever the case might be, be sure the refrigerator is plugged in.

 Look at the thermostat inside of the refrigerator.
 This is a typical problem for customers with small children in the house.
 After all, kids are fascinated with dials and buttons and so, without knowing they’re doing something wrong, they play with them.
 So, be sure that the thermostat setting is not the reason for the warm fridge.

 Be sure all of the vents inside the freezer area aren’t blocked with boxes or food.
 This is very common because bags of frozen vegetables get pushed in the back of the freezer.
 There could be food in the very back of a freezer unit that has long been forgotten about.